junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 <br><br><br>

 # CycleGAN and pix2pix in PyTorch
+# Sketch2Fashion

+**Information**:  This is the implementation for Sketch2Fashion project which aims to generate realistic pieces of clothing given the sketches.
+The project uses Pix2Pix and CycleGAN models to achieve the goal.
+More information about the project can be found at:

+**IMPOARTANT**: The project Pix2Pix and CycleGAN implementations are heavily borrowed from original CGAN and CycleGAN's papers Github repo.
+We would like to thank you the authors for sharing the amazing models.
+However, in our project repo, we have a few changes as following:

+- We added a new folder **Tools** for our input pipeline implementation such as resize, edge generating, splitting dataset, etc. This folder is borrowed heavily from Tensorflow's implementation of Pix2Pix (many thanks to Christopher Hesse:[link](https://github.com/affinelayer/CGAN-tensorflow)).
+In this folder, we wrote a few functions to adapt to our specific tasks and dataset.
+More information in the folder/files.

 **New**:  Please check out [contrastive-unpaired-translation](https://github.com/taesungp/contrastive-unpaired-translation) (CUT), our new unpaired image-to-image translation model that enables fast and memory-efficient training.